 Calgary on Purpose hosts discussions with as many Calgarians as possible to build our shared story.

-Through Phase 1, we identified a range of key groups and sought input from citizens who are members of or are deeply familiar with these groups.
+We identified a range of groups and sought input from citizens who are members of or are deeply familiar with these groups.
 This gave us our starting point to shape our next phase of community consultation in Fall 2020.
 Starting with one-on-one discussions, Calgary on Purpose spoke with 36 Calgarians to start building a narrative.

 Five themes emerged from these discussions: